 For example, if you have a toothache caused by a cavity, only a filling or root canal can solve the problem.
 Antibiotics would not stop the pain or remove the decay.

 Similarly, if your gums bleed slightly when brushing, the issue is usually plaque buildup, not a bacterial infection.
 Professional cleaning and better oral care are the right solutions.
+Regular visits can help prevent such issues early.

 Dentists try to avoid prescribing antibiotics unnecessarily because overuse can make bacteria resistant.
 This means infections become harder to treat in the future.